jnirschl/slc6a8_ko/README.md

 ==============================

 ## Introduction
-This repository contains supplemental code and image analysis pipelines for the quantification of muscle fiber pathology in SLC6A8 knockout mice.
+This repository contains the supplemental code and image analysis pipelines for the quantification of muscle fiber pathology in SLC6A8 knockout mice.

 ## Histopathology
 Reproduced from the Figure 1 legend of Wawro et al. 2021:<br>